agoragames/leaderboard/README.markdown

 ```

 If you delete the leaderboard, ALL of the member data is deleted as well.

+#### Optional member data notes

+If you use optional member data, the use of the `remove_members_in_score_range` will leave data around in the member data hash.
+This is
+because the internal Redis method, `zremrangebyscore`, only returns the number of items removed.
+It does not return the members that it
+removed.

 Get some information about a specific member(s) in the leaderboard: